top of page

 BIOGRAPHY

 Adam Barruch began his career as a young actor, performing professionally on Broadway and in film and television, working with prominent figures such as Tony Bennett, Jerry Herman and Susan Stroman.
 He later received dance training at LaGuardia High School for Music & Art and Performing Arts.
 After three years, he graduated early and was accepted into the dance department at The Juilliard School.
 As a dancer he has performed the works of Jiri Kylian, Ohad Naharin, Susan Marshall, Jose Limon, Daniele Dèsnoyers, and was a dancer with Sylvain Émard Danse in Montreal.
 He has also worked with The Margie Gillis Dance Foundation, performing and researching Conflict Transformation as part of The Legacy Project.
-Based in Brooklyn, Adam currently creates and performs work with own company, Anatomiae Occultii.
+Adam currently creates and performs work with own company, Anatomiae Occultii (Hidden Anatomies)—founded with longtime collaborator Chelsea Bonosky.

-He is currently pursuing a Master's Degree in Acupuncture at Pacific College of Health and Science.
+Adam Barruch holds a Master’s Degree in Acupuncture from Pacific College of Health and Science, and is a Licensed Acupuncturist in New York State.

 CLASS DESCRIPTION